Helena Paparizou’s Viral ‘Thank You’ to Greece’s Medical Workers - The Pappas Post

 In 2005, Paparizou won the Eurovision Song Contest— the first Greek win in the history of the European song competition with the song “My Number One.”

-She has enjoyed super-stardom in Greece and t throughout the world, performing throughout Europe.
+She has enjoyed super-stardom in Greece and throughout the world, performing throughout Europe.

 Paparizou’s heartfelt thank you to Greece’s healthcare workers has been viewed hundreds of thousands of times on her official Instagram and Facebook profiles.